AashitaK/bubbly/README.rst

 bubble
 ******************************

 Bubble is a module for plotting interactive and animated bubble charts using Plotly.
 The animated bubble charts can accomodate six variables in total viz.
 X-axis, Y-axis, time, dots, their size and their color in a compact and captivating way.
 The function ``bubbleplot`` is easy to use with plenty of customization and returns a ``figure`` object that is a dictionary in a suitable format for use with ``plotly``.
-Bubble is especially suitable for use in Jupyter notebooks and is designed to work with ``plotly``'s offline mode such as in Kaggle kernels.
+Bubble is especially suited for use in Jupyter notebooks and is designed to work with ``plotly``'s offline mode such as in Kaggle kernels.

 Dependencies
 ------------